 Yes.
 If your riding kit isn’t waterproof, then bring some light waterproofs.

 I want to see a lion, will I, will I, go on, please?

 Maybe, maybe not, but if you take part in a safari at Kruger, St Lucia, or Addo Elephant Reserve you will certainly see some interesting wildlife and landscapes.

 Will there be a mozzie problem?

 Not really.
 There may be a few around, but you won’t be plagued.
 Bring some repellent.
-South Africa is mainly malaria-free, but for advice on anti-malarials consult your doctor (take the itinerary with you).
+South Africa is pretty much malaria-free, but for advice on anti-malarials, please consult your doctor (take the itinerary with you).

 what’s the difference between a gnu and a wildebeest?